Tes Lake

-Area description
+Area

-According to the Decree of Forestry Minister No. 385/Kpts-II/1985, dated December 27, 1985, Tes Lake covers an area of 3,230 hectares.
+Tes Lake covers an area of 3,230 hectares.

 Flora

 Because of its hot and humid climate, crops such as coffee are mainly grown.
-Other florae that grow around the area are Meranti, Dyera costulata, Kayu Gadis, Pulai, Gelam, and other plants which also grow elsewhere in Bengkulu Province.
+Other florae that grow around the area are Meranti, Dyera costulata, Kayu Gadis, Pulai, Melaleuca, along with other plants that also grow elsewhere in Bengkulu Province.

-Fauna

-Tes Lake is home to a variety of wildlife, including tigers, gibbons, monkeys, snakes, bears, various domestic birds, dogs, several species of domestic fish, and other creatures.

 Location

 Tes Lake lies in the south of Lebong Regency, Bengkulu.
 The nearby settlements include Karang Anyar, Kutai Donok (Central Village), Talang Ratu Village, and Tes Village.